actions-workshop/deployment-environment/README.md

 > **Warning:**
 > As this script will remove all app registration / service principals that start with `aw-` (which stands for actions-workshop).
 You will get a list with confirmation before deletion, however, you should still make sure before tha you have no other app registrations / service principals that start with `aw-` in your subscription.

+## Appendix: Azure Costs

+You might be wondering: What will it cost to run this workshop in Azure the way?
+**The answer: Most likely only a few cents.**

+Participants will each create a single [Azure Web App Service](https://azure.microsoft.com/en-us/pricing/details/app-service/linux/) under a **Basic B1 Service Plan** which currently comes at €0.017/hour - so roughly 2 Cents / participant / hour.

+As the Deployment Step is the last part of the workshop, participants will only have this service running for a few minutes or maximum hours - depending on how fast you will execute the cleanup scripts.

 [ad-docs-create-service-principal]: https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal
 [ad-docs-create-client-secret]: https://learn.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#option-3-create-a-new-application-secret